Frequently Asked Questions

 Can I provide my own ISBN if I already have one?

 Absolutely!
 There's a place to provide it on the Acquisitions page (the first step in setting up a new book project).
-If you fill that in, we'll send your ISBN to our sales channels.

 How do I change an ISBN after my book is published?

 Unfortunately, that's not possible.
 Once a book has been published to one of our sales channels, we cannot change the ISBN.
 If you run into this problem, contact customer support and they'll help you find a solution.